Methanetellurol

-Methanetellurol is the organotellurium compound with the formula CH3TeH|auto=1.
+Methanetellurol is the organotellurium compound with the formula CH4Te|auto=1 or CH3TeH.
 It is the simplest organotellurium compound that has been purified in bulk.
 It is classified as a tellurol.
 A colorless gas, it decomposes to Te and methane near room temperature.
 It is prepared by reduction of dimethyl ditelluride using Na/NH3 followed by protonation of the CH3Te−Na+ (sodium methanetellurolate) with sulfuric acid.
 Few publications describe this compound as a consequence of its instability and paucity of applications.

 According to IR spectroscopy, ν_{Te-H} = 1995 cm^{−1}.
 For the lighter homologues, ν_{E-H} = 2342 (E = Se), 2606 (E = S), and 3710 cm^{−1} (E = O) for methaneselenol, methanethiol, and methanol.